Vindair/CP317-W2018-G3/documents/Subby-Design.md

 # 5. Project Testing
 ## 5.1.
 Testing Strategies
 * Unit testing will be done on every method that is written on each model to ensure that each model is functioning as they should be.
-* Semi-integration testing will be done by testing the controllers of each model since many cases requires working with multiple models on a single view.
+* Integration testing will be done by testing the controllers of each model since many cases requires working with multiple models on a single view.
 * Further manual testing will be done to find any bugs or defects that may have not been originally detected.

 # 6. Project Architecture